evolvingstuff/vdw2/content/posts/end-of-alzheimers-videos-transcripts-and-many-studies.md

 ### VitaminDWiki

-#### <a href="/posts/alzheimers-cognition-overviewalzheimers-cognition-overview" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Alzheimers-Cognition - Overview|Alzheimers-Cognition - Overview">Alzheimers-Cognition - Overview|Alzheimers-Cognition - Overview</a>
+#### <a href="/posts/alzheimers-cognition-overview" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Alzheimers-Cognition - Overview">Alzheimers-Cognition - Overview</a>

 ---

-#### <a href="/posts/overview-parkinsons-and-vitamin-doverview-parkinsons-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Parkinsons and Vitamin D|Overview Parkinsons and Vitamin D">Overview Parkinsons and Vitamin D|Overview Parkinsons and Vitamin D</a>
+#### <a href="/posts/overview-parkinsons-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Parkinsons and Vitamin D">Overview Parkinsons and Vitamin D</a>

 ---

-#### <a href="/posts/comparing-high-dose-vitamin-d-therapiescomparing-high-dose-vitamin-d-therapies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Comparing High-dose vitamin D therapies|Comparing High-dose vitamin D therapies">Comparing High-dose vitamin D therapies|Comparing High-dose vitamin D therapies</a>
+#### <a href="/posts/comparing-high-dose-vitamin-d-therapies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Comparing High-dose vitamin D therapies">Comparing High-dose vitamin D therapies</a>

  **a lot of commonality in the protocols for Multiple Sclerosis, Sleep, Cluster Headache, and Alzheimer's**